×

 First, we have the Conversion types that show all conversion events segmented by devices.

-Next, we have the Conversions over time shown as a trend line graph.
+1. Conversions over time shown as a trend line graph.

-Lastly, there are Conversion sources that show sources for all the conversions.
+1. Conversion sources that show sources for all the conversions.

-🚨 Note: You can add up to 10 tabs/visualizations in an exploration.
+🚨 Note: You can add up to 10 tabs/visualizations in an Exploration.

 This information can be used to make it easy for your visitors to find what they’re looking for, to use in your remarketing campaigns, or your messaging and copy to resonate even better with your audience.